 Even though permanent teeth are meant to last a lifetime, there are a lot of foods we eat, and things we do that can leave our teeth prone to deterioration and decay.
 The molars, or the teeth along the back of the jawline, are most at risk.
-Dental sealants are an effective solution to deter instances of decay.
+Dental sealants in Cincinnati are an effective solution to deter instances of decay.
 However, many myths get in the way of people seeking this form of dental treatment.
 Here is a look at some common myths associated with this protective treatment and the myths you should know.

 Myth: Dental sealants are only suitable for pediatric patients.